renlizha/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/multi_aocx/device_link/README.md

-# Using the flows test 'multi_aocx'
+# Using the flows test 'device_link'

-This FPGA tutorial demonstrates the flows in multi_aocx
+This FPGA tutorial demonstrates the device link flow

 | Optimized for                     | Description
 |:---                               |:---
 | OS                                | Linux* Ubuntu* 18.04/20.04 <br> RHEL*/CentOS* 8 <br> SUSE* 15 <br> Windows* 10
 | Hardware                          | Intel&reg; Programmable Acceleration Card (PAC) with Intel Arria&reg; 10 GX FPGA <br> Intel&reg; FPGA Programmable Acceleration Card (PAC) D5005 (with Intel Stratix&reg; 10 SX) <br> Intel&reg; FPGA 3rd party / custom platforms with oneAPI support <br> **Note**: Intel&reg; FPGA PAC hardware is only compatible with Ubuntu 18.04*
 | Software                          | Intel® oneAPI DPC++/C++ Compiler
-| What you will learn               | How to use the `multi_aocx` flow tests to split kernels into multiple different images to split up compile time.
+| What you will learn               | How to use the `device_link` flow tests to parallelize the compiles of multiple images
 | Time to complete                  | 30 minutes

 > **Note**: Even though the Intel DPC++/C++ OneAPI compiler is enough to compile for emulation, generating reports and generating RTL, there are extra software requirements for the simulation flow and FPGA compiles.